Horizon brightened acceleration radiation from massive vector fields: HBAR entropy for massive spin-1 quanta

 The detector realization alters only smooth polarization-geometry weights.
 For the current coupling, contraction with the massive-vector projector enhances the longitudinal contribution in a way that increases smoothly as \(m_V\) decreases, but this affects only the overall spectral weight and never the thermal factor or the threshold law.
 For the dipole coupling, the contraction with \(F_{\mu\nu}u^\nu\) favors transverse polarizations and depends on dipole orientation; isotropic averaging yields again an order-unity, smoothly varying weight.
 Differences between axial and polar barriers persist close to threshold, where the polar \(\ell=0\) channel typically dominates; at larger \(\nu\) these distinctions fade as all transmissions approach unity.

-The massless limit \(m_V\to0\) removes the threshold and sends \(k_\infty\to\nu\), returning the scalar-like normalization \(1/\nu\) (up to polarization weights).
-The dipole model passes smoothly to the standard electromagnetic response.
-The current model, while formulated naturally for Proca, still yields a smooth limit at the level of observable probabilities and rates.
+The massless limit \(m_V\to0\) removes the threshold and sends \(k_\infty\to\nu\), returning the scalarlike normalization \(1/\nu\) (up to polarization weights).
+The dipole model passes smoothly to the standard electromagnetic response. {These observations also clarify the semirealistic physical meaning of the Proca extension.
+The new ingredients are not limited to extra algebraic structure: the massive vector field predicts a hard low-frequency gap, a polarization/channel hierarchy close to threshold, and coupling-dependent longitudinal/transverse weights, all of which are absent in the scalar HBAR problem.
+In a cavity-resolved or detector-based realization, these quantities would be the direct observables distinguishing massive spin-1 acceleration radiation from its scalar or Maxwell counterparts.
+The present analysis therefore identifies which parts of the signal are universal consequences of near-horizon kinematics and which parts encode the genuinely new physics of a Proca field.} The current model, while formulated naturally for Proca, still yields a smooth limit at the level of observable probabilities and rates.
 Finally, all results here rest on the large-\(\omega\) expansion that produced the universal near-horizon integral; corrections scale as \(\mathcal O(\nu/\omega)\), reshaping only the smooth prefactor and leaving intact the Planckian denominator and detailed balance.
 Consequently, the entropy flux \(\dot S_p=4\pi k_B\sum_{\nu,\ell}\nu\dot{\bar n}_\nu(\ell)\) inherits the same signatures: delayed onset at \(\nu\approx m_V\), gentle turn-on dominated by polar \(\ell=0\), and a universal thermal tail at higher frequencies.

 These signatures (sharp threshold, channel-dependent turn-on, polarization-weighted prefactors, and a universal thermal tail) are the distinctive Proca imprints in the HBAR entropy law \eqref{7.13}.